jhuber6/OpenMP-reverse-offloading/README.rst

 This repository is a demo of how we can achieve reverse offloading in OpenMP using a shared memory remote procedure call mechanism.
 That is, we can execute functions on the host originating from the device.
+This uses a standalone version of the RPC library provided by the LLVM libc project at time of writing.

 .. contents::
   :local: